fanhuan/script/README.md

 is a variation of aaf_phylokmer.py.
 It does everything aaf_phylokmer.py does plus generate a sh file containing the kmer_merge command for generating shared-by-all kmers.

 ### contigtrimmer.py
-takes a spades assembly and trims it based on given minimum contig length
+takes a fasta file and returns only contigs no shorter than the given length

 ### count2hist.py
 takes .pkdat.gz and compute the hist file with the same prefix.